AndieWill510/tinydoor/Options/062-repair-that-reaches-the-body.md

 ## Mercy

-Beanie did not merely leave money.

-She interrupted a possible future.

-Repair is what happens when care reaches the life before harm gets the final word.
+Repair is what happens when care reaches us before harm gets the final word.

 ---